lilyinstarlight/lights/README.md

 Software
 --------

-A nightly Rust toolchain is required so using [rustup](https://rustup.rs) is recommended.
-Running `cargo run --release` will run the daemon, which includes a light pattern animation and output thread, HTTP server, and OSC server.
+A Rust toolchain (stable or unstable) is required, and using [rustup](https://rustup.rs) is recommended to ensure a current toolchain on Raspberry Pi OS.
+Running `cargo run --release` will run the daemon, which includes a light pattern animation and output thread, HTTP server, WebSocket server, and OSC server.
 In a deployment, the `static` and `templates` directories as well as the binary are the only artifacts needed.

 API